 - Heavier in weight

-Here is another Tippmann’s product named Maddog Tippmann Cronus Tactical Silver CO2 Paintball Gun.
+Here is another top of the line Tippmann’s product named Maddog Tippmann Cronus Tactical Silver CO2 Paintball Gun.
 This package is all that you need to get into the field.
-This is the best paintball gun under $200.
-This tactical version comes with three additional features: a shroud, handle and barrel.
+This professional tactical version comes with three additional features: a shroud, handle and barrel.
 This addition to the paintball marker makes it perfect for dealing with tactical games.

 The in-line bolt design cut down the chances of chopping hazards.
 The paintballs added to the gun load into the chamber before firing.
 There is a possibility that the paint might break inside the gun.
 The in-line bolt design ensures the safety of paintballs and allows smooth shooting.

-From a shooting range point of view, it is one of the Best Paintball Sniper Rifle with a long shooting range of 150.
+From a shooting range point of view, it is one of the best paintball gun in the world with a long shooting range of 150.
 If you are looking for a long-range paintball sniper rifle that is lighter on the pocket, get your hands on Tippmann Cronus Tactical Paintball Marker.
 It works well with both CO2 and HPA.

 This military simulation milsim design is an attraction for buyers.
 Shooting games have always been popular among game lovers.
 Leaving the screens and playing it with real people in real scenarios but with a hint of fun and colors is what makes a paintball game the perfect choice.
 The milsim design has the edge over here as it offers the feel of real military scenarios and adds thrill to the game.